rudivs/DistroMap/README.rst

 Todo
 ----

-  * Add a button to set extent based on the current map extent
 * Add a colour selector to choose the background colour
-  * Copy the style of the provided grid layer for output, rather than use the single style currently provided.
 * Add a progress bar

 License
 -------